didenko/fst/README.md

 Version 1.x of the `fst` package had relied solely on the `io.Reader` interface to feed `fst.TreeCreate` and its derivative funcs with file informaion.
 While it seemed as a good idea at the time, in practice it provided little utility.
 With that it had adversely hidden the parsing logic in the `fst.TreeCreate` function.

-Versions 2.x breaks the compatibility: instead of `io.Reader` those funcs now expect a `[]*Node` - thus allowing better checks at compile time and better testing of the `fst` package.
+Versions 2.x breaks the compatibility: instead of `io.Reader` those funcs now expect `[]*Node` - thus allowing better checks at compile time and better testing of the `fst` package.

-The provided func `fst.ParseReader` simplifies transition form Version 1.x.
+The provided func `fst.ParseReader` simplifies transition from Version 1.x.
 It has the parsing logic extracted from `fst.TreeCreate`.
 Here is an example of using it:

 ```go
 tree := `